react-navigation/react-navigation/packages/react-native-tab-view/README.md

 ### Avoid unnecessary re-renders

 The `renderScene` function is called every time the index changes.
-If your `renderScene` function is expensive, it's good idea move each route to a separate component if they don't depend on the index, and apply `shouldComponentUpdate` in your route components to prevent unnecessary re-renders.
+If your `renderScene` function is expensive, it's good idea move each route to a separate component if they don't depend on the index, and use `shouldComponentUpdate` or `React.memo` in your route components to prevent unnecessary re-renders.

 For example, instead of: